Yubisaki Milk Tea: Characters

 Wataru is Yoshinori's best friend that he has known since junior high school.
 Both of them were on the soccer team in those days and they even worked out special plays that only they knew about.
 Later in high school, he takes notice of "Yuki" but is unaware that "she" is in fact Yoshinori.
 He asks Yoshinori himself what he should do about it.
 Eventually, Wataru asks Minamo to arrange a meeting with Yuki, which Minamo ultimately agrees to in spite of her better judgement.
 As it is, Wataru really likes Yuki and desires to go out with "her" on a date.
-Wataru, in later volumes, starts to notice Yoshinori's girly qualities and sees the similarities in Yuki and Yoshinori.
+Wataru eventyally starts to notice Yoshinori's girly qualities and sees the similarities in Yuki and Yoshinori.

 He does eventually discover Yuki's true identity when Wataru goes on a date with Yuki and is injured while protecting him from getting stabbed by a group of teenagers harassing them.
 He is unable to play in a match that is very important to him.
 Yoshinori who is regretful of that taking away Wataru's chance at winning the match, reveals that he is actually Yuki.
 Even though Wataru finds out that Yoshinori is Yuki, he still has feelings for Yuki.
 Yoshinori dresses up as Yuki for Wataru out of guilt.